ava-labs/subnet-vrf-contracts/README.md

 **The contracts in this repository are not audited and are not suitable for production use.**

 ## Contracts
 There are 2 primary contracts (`VRFProxy` and `VRFProvider`) that enable the use of VRF on Subnets.
-There is also `SimpleBettingGame` is included to demostrate possible usage of VRF.
+This repository also includes a `SimpleBettingGame` contract to demostrate possible usage of VRF.

 <div align="center">